 “I’ve found crying is a brilliant release valve, helping me to let go of some of the pressure that’s built up.
 It’s an individual, emotional response and isn’t something that should be regulated by society’s expectations.

 Want to learn more about how talking therapy can help your mental health?
-Read our guide to find out.
+Read our guide.